 DAY 2 (I don’t know why the map didn’t load on this page.
 I gave it a good 5 minutes and subsequent maps did load.
 Only this one didn’t)

-The 6-day Family Itinerary certain suggests a lot of places that would be good for kids,and offers a nice variety.
+The 6-day Family Itinerary certainly suggests a lot of places that would be good for kids and offers a nice variety.
 I found it interesting that although they include 1 day at Universal, Sea World and even Gatorland, they don’t suggest going to Walt Disney World at all ;-).
-I guess it’s a good itinerary if you’re trying to avoid Disney?
+I guess it’s an excellent itinerary if you’re trying to avoid Disney?
 LOLOL!
 But that set aside, yeah, it’s a good mix of the larger and smaller Orlando area attractions.

 Like this post?
 Please share it!
 We have plenty more just like it and would love if you decided to hang around and clicked the button on the top (if you’re on your computer) or the bottom (if you’re on your phone/tablet) of this page to follow our blog and get emailed notifications of when we post (it’s usually just once or twice a day).
 Or maybe you’d like to join our Facebook group, where we talk and ask questions about travel (including Disney parks), creative ways to earn frequent flyer miles and hotel points, how to save money on or for your trips, get access to travel articles you may not see otherwise, etc. Whether you’ve read our posts before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!